-But some landlords do require a full management service – if they’re strapped for time, or if they live a long way from their rental property.
+Some landlords do require a managing agent.
+Maybe if they’re strapped for time, or if they live a long way from their rental property.

-We’ve taken a deeper look at those traditional high street tenancy management services – and we’re frankly shocked at how little they provide for the price – often up to 20% of your monthly rental amount, every month.
+After taking a closer look at some traditional tenancy management services we’re frankly shocked at how little they provide for the price!
+They often take up to 20% of your monthly rental amount, every month, for very little.

-Traditional high street agents often pitch their management service as hassle-free: instead of tenants calling you up when there’s an issue at the property, they call the agent, and the agent (theoretically) gets the issue resolved.
+Traditional high street agents often pitch their management service as hassle-free.
+Instead of tenants calling you up when there’s an issue at the property, they call the agent.
+The agent then (theoretically) gets the issue resolved.

-Past those three things (which OpenRent also offers, for a far lower price) it’s not clear what further value a managing agent adds, other than the handling of maintenance queries from tenants, which is where the catch is.
+Other than those three things (which OpenRent also offers, for a far lower price) it’s not clear what value a managing agent adds.
+They do often handle maintenance queries from tenants, but that is often where the catch is.

 What’s the catch?

 A rental property is, after all, an investment product.
 A landlord is providing a home for those that need it, but they’re also trying to make a profit.
 So can handing over up to 20% of your rental income to a managing agent be worth it?